- Parents Home

 - Managing Your Medical Care

 - Safety & First Aid

 - Videos for Teens

 Your Child's Checkup: 1 Year (12 Months)

 Your doctor and/or nurse will probably:

-1. Check your toddler's weight, length, and head circumference and plot the measurements on the growth charts.
+1. Check your toddler's weight, length, and head circumference and plot the measurements on a growth chart.